 [Gina Notes: There are generic medications for Concerta.
 Two of them have been downgraded by the FDA as not being bioequivalent.
 But there remains an authorized generic.

-It is the brand, marketed as a generic.
+An authorized-generic is the brand, marketed as a generic.
 It is worth learning about the differences and how to be a smart consumer.
-I detail everything you need to know here: Consumer Q&A on Generic Concerta.]
+I detail everything you need to know on the always shifting situation: Authorized Generic Concerta Update.]

 Form: 12-hour long-acting tablet…uses a unique delivery system that delivers a constant therapeutic level of methylphenidate for twelve full hours.
 Concerta 18mg, 27mg, 36mg, 54mg.